IRS transcripts are notorious for being convoluted, but in the hands of a tax pro who knows how to read them, they can be incredibly useful.

 This is the form you’ll use most often as a tax preparer.
 Authorization can be granted to anyone your client chooses.
 Because Form 8821 is just consent to grant someone access to his or her information, the appointee does not have to be a tax professional.
 To be valid, this form must be sent to the IRS within 120 days of the date it was signed by your client.

-As a best practice, Tax Resolution professionals should file this form for every client.
+As best practice, Tax Resolution professionals should file this form for every client.
 Many parties, including EAs, CPAs, attorneys and officers, can be authorized with this form, with various restrictions.
 For more complete information on which parties can be authorized and what their restrictions are, check out the IRS Instructions for Form 2848.

 This form has a different deadline depending on if the authorization is from a domestic client or a client residing abroad.
 You must sign the form within 45 days from the date a domestic client signed and 60 days from the date a client residing abroad signed.